 One of the first symptoms of the disease is usually wilted, limp foliage.
 Leaves or needles yellow and fall, while upper limbs experience die-back.
 Definite diagnosis of the disease may involve cutting into the cambium of the affected tree.
 The fungus appears in cambium as whitish in color and has a distinctly mushroom-like odor.
-Affected conifers may develop a bumper crop of cones, known as stress cones, and any sick tree is prone to attack by other disease and insect pests.
+Affected conifers may develop a bumper crop of cones, known as stress cones, and any sick tree is prone to attack by other diseases and insect pests.

 Among the more interesting Armillaria root rot facts, is its natural presence in soil and symbiotic relationship with affected trees.
-Plants under environmental stress, other disease issues and in incorrect sites will be more quickly symptomatic than trees in excellent health.
+Plants under environmental stress, other disease issues, and in incorrect sites will be more quickly symptomatic than trees in excellent health.
 Armillaria root rot control depends upon early recognition of symptoms and superior cultural care of diseased plants.

 Treatment for Armillaria Root Rot

 Sadly, there is no absolute treatment for Armillaria root rot.
-The disease can be managed by consistent removal of dead trees and infected stumps.
+The disease can be managed by the consistent removal of dead trees and infected stumps.
 Armillaria requires consistent moisture to survive, and in citrus groves, excavation around the root crown has been an effective deterrent but not an ultimate cure.

 Providing excellent care to trees has been shown to increase vigor and health, thereby reducing the plant’s symptoms.
 In large scale forests, affected stands are often removed and replanted with species that are naturally resistant to the disease.

 Occasionally, chemical fumigants are applied, reducing the spread of the disease.
-This practice isn’t practical for the home gardener, so cultural management, removal of infected plant material and good sanitation seem to be the best options in the home landscape.
+This practice isn’t practical for the home gardener, so cultural management, removal of infected plant material, and good sanitation seem to be the best options in the home landscape.